louiseGrandjonc/louisemeta.com/content/drafts/intro-to-indexes.md

 In my example I used a GiST index for the `EXCLUDE`.
 I'll get back to it in the article on GiST.
 But what you can see is that the default index for constraint is a BTree.
 And more generally, BTree is the default index when you use `CREATE INDEX`.

-So in conclusion, indexes can be used as a datamodeling strategy.
-If you one day have write latencies and trace it back to having too many indexes on a table, maybe these constraints indexes should not be the first one to get rid of...
+To sum up, indexes can be used as a datamodeling strategy.
+If you have write latencies and trace it back to having too many indexes on a table, maybe these constraints indexes should not be the first to get rid of...

-If you want to know more about constraints, I really recommend watching [Will Leinweber](https://bitfission.com/)'s [talk](https://www.youtube.com/watch?v=hWh8QoV8z8k&feature=youtu.be) on the subject, and goes more into details of unique partial indexes.
+If you want to know more about constraints, I really recommend watching [Will Leinweber's talk](https://www.youtube.com/watch?v=hWh8QoV8z8k&feature=youtu.be) on the subject.
+It also goes more into details of unique partial indexes.

 ## Query optimization

 The second use for indexes is to tune your queries.
-As I'm going to talk a lot about that in the following articles, I'm not going to bore you right now with it.

-Understanding better the indexes internal data structure might help you choose an indexing strategy.

 There's a lot to think about when you decide to add an index.
 Maybe you are already using [pg_stat_statements](/blog/pg-stat-statements), if you don't maybe consider it, it's awesome :).
 So, often we want to add an index to make a particular query faster, and there a lot of questions appear:

-- Which column(s) do I want to index ?
+- **Which column(s)** do I want to index ?
-- What data type I want to index
+- What **data type** I want to index
-- What operations are done on this columns (=, <, && etc.)
+- What **operations** are done on this columns (=, <, && etc.)
-- Will this index usefull for other queries ?
+- Will this index **usefull for other queries** ?
 - Do I *really* need an index ?
 - ...

-All this questions are important ones.
+All this questions are important.

 The first three will help you choose an index type.
 By default PostgreSQL uses BTrees, maybe this is the one you need in your case, or maybe an other type of index could fit better.
 If you're a developer handling your indexes with an ORM chances that you won't use them.
 Which is a shame.

-As for the other questions, it's important to remember that maintaining an index has a cost depending of its type.
+As for the other questions, let's remember that maintaining an index has a cost that varies depending of its type.
 Indeed indexes are redundant, they repeat data from your table and have to be consistent with the data in the rows.
-Which mean that on commit of a data change (on inserts, delete or update), it will need to be updated.
+Which mean that when you change the actual data (on inserts, delete or update), it will need to be updated.

-For each index type, I will explain the algorithm used to maintain the data in the index, and I hope that it will help understand why there's for some indexes more risk to slower your data manipulation queries.
+For each index type, I will explain the algorithm used to maintain the data in the index, and I hope that it will help you understand why, for some indexes, there’s more risk to slow down your write queries.

-## But why do indexes make my queries faster
+## Why do indexes make my queries faster

 In a previous talk I compared indexes in a database to the index of an encyclopaedia.

-If you want to know everything about crocodiles, without an index you would need to read the entire encyclopaedia and read a lot of things you didn't need.
+If you want to know everything about crocodiles, without an index you would need to read the entire encyclopaedia and read a lot of things you didn’t need.
 But instead, you go to the index and it gives you a list of pages to read.

 A database index works the same.
 In the index, we store tuples with the value of the column(s) you want to index and a pointer to the row.

-If we created an index for the crocodile emails, it would look like that:
+If we created an index for the crocodiles emails, it would look like that:

 ![Alt text](/images/indexes/index_croco.png)

-Here you can see tuples with emails and the pointers.
+Here you can see tuples with emails and their respective pointers.

-This tuples, that we're going to call items, are stored in pages.
-An index has several pages containing this items.
+These tuples, that we will call items, are stored in pages.
+An index has several pages containing multiple items.

-As having a simple list of items like on the previous picture would mean reading the entire index to get a value, we instead use trees to optimize searching and updating.
+Having a simple list of items like on the previous picture would mean reading the entire index to get a value, so we instead use trees to optimize searching and updating.
-It's the subject of the next article, understanding the BTree structure and how it's implemented in postgres.
+It’s the subject of the next article, understanding the BTree structure and how it’s implemented in postgres.

 # Conclusion

-I didn't want in this article to get into too much detail on indexes types and strategies like multi-column or partial indexes.
-We will let that for an other day.
+In this article, I didn’t want to go into too much detail about indexes types and strategies like multi-column or partial indexes.
+We will keep that for an other day.
 The main thing to remember is that indexes have two purposes, contraints and optimization.

-And now it's time to take a little jump into the [internal data structure of BTrees](/blog/indexes-btree) !
-I know this is very exciting...
+And now it’s time to take a little jump into the internal data structure of BTrees !
+I know, this is very exciting…